-- Raise your hand if you are in ECE and the M.Eng (professional master's) program - How many are full time/part time - ECE does not limit the number of courses you can take. - However, other ECE grad students are not allowed to take more than 3 courses in a term. - You should not take this course if plan to take more than three courses per term.
-It is too much work. - If you are part-time (presumably with a full-time job?) then you should not take more than this one course. - I suggest that all prospective project partners ask each other what their course load is;
+- If you are in ECE M.Eng (professional master's) program - Note: only 4 have indicated that they are part time - ECE does not limit the number of courses you can take. - However, other ECE grad students are not allowed to take more than 3 courses in a term. - You should not take this course if plan to take more than three courses per term.
+It is too much work. - If you are part-time (presumably with a full-time job?) then you should not take more than this one course. - I suggest that all prospective project partners ask each other what their course load is.